miguelleitao/ObjTool/README.md

 _________
 ### Dependences
-ObjTool is implemented in C from scratch.
+**ObjTool** is implemented in C from scratch.
 It does not have any special dependences.
-To build ObjTool you will only require a C compiler (usually gcc) and a math library.
+To build ObjTool you will only require a C compiler (usually gcc) and the linmath library.

 _________
 ### Download / Build / Install